urgirllumi/lume-weather-app/README.md

 This project is a simple weather application built using **React**, allowing users to search for cities, and click on the map to show weather information for that location.

 ## 🚀 Features
+- Search for cities.
-- Search for real-time weather data.
+- Show real-time weather data.
 - Interactive map with location markers.
 - Dark mode toggle.